richardagilecoach/richardagilecoach.github.io/_posts/2022-07-04-learn-pi-planning-in-a-week-not-a-quarter.md

 **TL;DR**
 When I worked as a teacher, I often had to teach a lesson more than one, to different classes.
 Often in the same week.
 A great chance to learn quickly, make changes and go again.
 I was following Agile about 10 years early!
 When I then worked as an Agile Coach in a new portfolio, trying to adopt and develop quarterly planning, I realised that waiting three months to learn could be improved by doing it quicker and shorter, after chatting with Coach Brian.
 Everyone needs a Coach Brian.

-**Your takeaway**:  It's not a question of how long a sprint cycle shoudl be, it's a question of ...HOW QUICKLY YOU WANT TO LEARN!
+**Your takeaway**:  It's not a question of how long a sprint cycle should be, it's a question of ...HOW QUICKLY YOU WANT TO LEARN!

 ## Teacher, teacher, what's today's lesson?
 Erm...why cycle time, exactly?